What is Depression?

 - Changes in movement (less activity or agitation)

 How is Depression Treated?

-There are several ways to approach depression treatment, but the most common treatments are medication and psychotherapy.
+There are several ways to approach a treatment plan for depression, but the most common treatments are medication and psychotherapy.
 At Pasadena Villa, we treat issues with depression with the most advanced and effective methods available, always making sure the client’s needs are the number one priority.

 Read more in our blog about the symptoms and treatment of depression.